Is Teens Online Privacy is Larger Than Their Lives?

 Sexting With Someone Online

-Online predators catch teens online to be a friend with them.
+Online predators catch teens online to be friends with them.
 Further, they start grooming teens by sending sex messages, chats, and photos to lure teens into sexual thoughts.
 So, teens could become sexting addicts and often become victims of sextortion.
 Online predators and their online lovers blackmail teens for sexual motives and money.
 Therefore, parents must supervise teens online.

 Browsing Violent Porn